To Autoroute or Not to Autoroute-A History of Failed Design Automation

 The first autorouters produced by EDA vendors were characterized by poor results and performance.
 They largely offered no guidelines or configurations to preserve signal integrity, often adding an excessive amount of vias in the process.
 To add to the troubles of this early technology, autorouters were also limited to a strict X/Y grid requirement while being layer biased.

 As a result of these limitations, board space was commonly wasted, and engineers were left to clean up the mess of an unbalanced board layout.
 The time investment for an engineer to fix a poorly optimized layout from an autorouter often took more time than it would have to route a board manually.
 Out of the gate, autorouting was not off to a good start.

 Autorouting Advancements of the 80s

-As the years progressed, autorouting technology improved only marginally, with quality not keeping pace with a Printed Board ’s expectations.
+As the years progressed, autorouting technology improved only marginally, with quality not keeping pace with a Printed Board designer’s expectations.
 There was still the issue of mismanaged board layout space, layer bias, and excessive vias.
 To help aid the advancement of this ailing technology, EDA vendors started to adopt new ground plane components and board technologies to help ease the fulfillment of signal integrity requirements.